curryqka/AgentThink/README.md

-# AgentThink: A Tool-Augmented Visual Language Reasoning Framework for Autonomous Driving
+# AgentThink: A Unified Framework for Tool-Augmented Chain-of-Thought Reasoning in Vision-Language Models for Autonomous Driving